VovaMind/KnowledgeBase/2018/happiness.md

 *  It gives you less cooperation from others: both colleagues and other peoppl.
 *  It makes you dissatisfied at work.

+Secury attachment is a state between neediness and avoidance.
+It's important to stay there.
+I have tendency to being needy.

+Self-compassion and gratitude can be helpful.

+Experiment with spending money on youself or on the others.
+Spending on the others boosts happiness.

+It's important to love and give.
+There are scientific evidence for it.

+Being self-centered and greedy is bad for happiness level, but being selflessness is also bad (giving too much/everything).

+You should be "smart" (otherish giver):

+*  Contain cost of giving.
+(Am I right person?, Help multiple people at once).
+*  Exercise value-enhancing strategies.
+Allow themselves to feel gratitude, pride etc, Say "no" at times.
+*  See impact of your generocity. (see yourself capable and compitent).
+*  Have fun.

+Being kind and generous is important!
+Reasons: makes you feel connected with others, it's in our nature, feel compitent and capable, evokes love/compassion, which feels good.

+Other reasons for being kind and generous: makes you feel more secure in relationships, enhancing your chances of success in your career, triggering an inner transformation.

+Rules of giving:

+*  Include yourself in your generocity.
+*  See the impact of your generosity on others.
+*  Habe fun in the act of giving.

 ## Week 4

 TBD